Berlusconi wins confidence vote but still weak

 "Not one new thought was expressed.
 Absolutely nothing.
 A complete vacuum," said Luca Ricolfi in La Stampa daily.

-"Berlusconi has by now become a factor that is immobilising and freezing Italian politics."
+"Berlusconi has by now become a factor that is immobilizing and freezing Italian politics."

-A number of centre-right deputies were absent from Tuesday's vote, infuriating Berlusconi and feeding suspicions that some stayed away to raise their bargaining power in the coalition.
+A number of center-right deputies were absent from Tuesday's vote, infuriating Berlusconi and feeding suspicions that some stayed away to raise their bargaining power in the coalition.

 He is facing internal challenges from a number of ministers, most notably from Economy Minister Giulio Tremonti, who are unhappy with his leadership and the damage his personal and legal woes have done to Italy's reputation.